ClarityOSDev/.github/profile/README.md

 ## Welcome! 👋
 This is the Official Page for ClarityOS Development and Updates!
-ClarityOS is an upcoming OS focused on Security Optimization, and Productivity.
+ClarityOS is an upcoming OS focused on Security, Optimization, and Productivity.
 Our OS is suited for anyone who needs to make the most out of their machine & hardware!